Why Your WordPress Blog Is Not Making Money (5 Problems You Can Face and How to Fix Them)

 Did it ever happen to you that you wrote a cool article — and a very practical one, as a matter of fact, with lots of useful images.
 But, tough luck, your website is loading kind of slow.
 Most likely, you won’t notice it, but your readers sure will.
-Then you put ads onto your website, and eventually, your website goes down.
+Then you start to advertise the article, and eventually, your website goes down.
 It cannot be accessed and seems to be gone forever.
 As you run around screaming and panicking, the website comes back to life...
 Phew!
 Crisis averted.

-Mass mailing doesn’t function, and none of your subscribers get emails anymore.
+Mass mailing won't function, and none of your subscribers will receive emails anymore.

 Other strange things can start happening: banners you did not add appear on the website, or a completely different website opens when you type in your blog’s address.